mirandrom/mcgill-nlp.github.io/README.md

 john_jr:  # Your username
   name: "John Doe"
   role: "PhD"   # One of: "Faculty", "Postdoc", "PhD", "Master", "Undergraduate", "Intern"
-  avatar: "/assets/images/bio/default.jpg"
-  alumni: false # Whether the new member is an alumni
+  avatar: "/assets/images/bio/default.jpg"  # Path to your avatar image (place them in assets/images/bio)
   advisor: "John Doe Sr." # The advisor or advisors of the new member
-  bio: "Just some cool student" # Describe the new member (optional)
   date: "Sep 2030"  # Start date.
 Must be in the "MMM YYYY" format, or "Fall"/"Winter".
+  bio: "Just some cool student" # Describe the new member (optional)
+  note: "Co-advised by Amasa L." # Additional notes (optional)
+  alumni: true # Whether the new member is an alumni
-  note: "Affiliation: Leland Junior S. University" # Additional notes (optional)
+  new_role: "Professing at Leland Junior S. University" # If an alumni, their new role
   links:
     - label: "Website"
       url: "https://john-doe.github.io/" # Link to website